A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Modeling with nonisolated solutions

 \section{Modeling with nonisolated solutions}

-Models with nonisolated solutions arise in many applications.
-In the absence of a general purpose iterative method in computing such solutions, scientific computing practitioners go to great lengths to isolate solutions by various techniques such as adding auxiliary equations and variables.
+Models with singular nonisolated solutions arise in many applications.
+Unaware of the capability of Newton's iteration in computing such solutions, scientific computing practitioners go to great lengths to make solutions isolated by various techniques such as adding auxiliary equations and variables.
 We shall elaborate case studies in which nonisolated solutions can naturally be modeled into well-posed computational problems.
 The dimensions of the solution sets and their semiregularity may also be obtained analytically in the modeling process so that the projection rank $r$ of Newton's iteration (\ref{ni}) becomes readily available.
-The rank-$r$ Newton's iteration is implemented in our Numerical Algebraic Computation toolbox {\sc NAClab} for Matlab as a functionality {\tt Newton}.
+The rank-$r$ Newton's iteration for any integer $r$ is implemented in our Numerical Algebraic Computation toolbox {\sc NAClab} for Matlab as a functionality {\tt Newton}.
 We shall demonstrate the implementation and its effectiveness in computing nonisolated solutions with no need for auxiliary equations.